 Conductor cues in piano and harps, which start at the left with happy delicate notes – harps in the forground, piano a little behind.
 Cellos at the right joins the cheerful melody line by violas and clarinets from the right center while snare drum beats driving rhythm for the symphony.
 Imaginary stage with stereo imaging is in balance.
-Deepest melodies from cellos and basses combined with the instruments of the lower wind sections are impressively pleasant because of desirable clear and vibrant low frequency performance.
+Deepest melodies from cellos and basses combined with the instruments of the lower wind sections are impressively pleasant because of the clear and vibrant low frequency performance.

 Sound characteristics of percussion instruments